tebemis/qual-notes/README.md

 # The story behind the project
-This projects contains summaries about a bunch of computer science topics.
+This projects contains a bunch of summaries about computer science topics.
 The project started when I was studying for my Ph.D. qualifying exam back in 2010.
 I needed a way to quickly refresh my mind on a lot of material so I decided to make summaries.
-After I passed the exam I shared my notes with a bunch of other students but never touched them again until my first interview.
-Then I thought: if they helped me, they could help someone else, plus it would be cool to tinker with them as a side project.
-So here they are.
+After I passed the exam I shared these notes with a bunch of other students.
+They found them useful but I never considered touching them again until I found them useful when preparing  for an interview.
+If these summaries helped me, they could help someone else, plus it would be cool to tinker with them as a side project.

 # Organization
 Each file contains notes relative to a particular subject or topic.